 Suitable for all structures: neoprene, polyurethane with glass insert, steel, aramid, polyester.

-An optical sensor positioned on the belt back measures the oscillation frequency of the free branch.
+An optical sensor positioned on the back of the belt will detect the oscillation frequencies of the free branch.

-The DTM is a device used to obtain an easy and quick measure of the belt tensioning.
+The DTM is a tool used for fast and easy measurement of belt tension.

-The correct assembly tensioning of the belt determines:
+The correct assembly tension of a belt determines: